sophiaponte/prefect-legacy/docs/orchestration/recipes/configuring_storage.md

 :::

 ::: warning Prefect defaults
-Prefect attempts to infer sensible defaults for as much as it can, including the version of Python you are using and the version of Prefect.
+Prefect attempts to infer sensible defaults for as much as it can, including the version of Python you are using and the version of prefectlegacy.
 Additionally, Prefect attempts to run various "healthchecks" which ensure your Flow's Docker image is compatible with your Flow code.
 However, there is only so much Prefect can infer - if your Flow requires complicated dependencies you may need to experiment with various Docker images.
 :::

 For completeness sake, we would perform the following steps to register this Flow using a configured Docker storage object: